thuvh/monasca-api/docs/monasca-api-spec.md

 * dimensions (string, optional) - Dimensions of metrics to filter by specified as a comma separated array of (key, value) pairs as `key1:value1,key1:value1, ...`, leaving the value empty `key1,key2:value2` will return all values for that key, multiple values for a key may be specified as `key1:value1|value2|...,key2:value4,...`
 * offset (integer, optional)
 * limit (integer, optional)
-* sort_by (string, optional) - Comma separated list of fields to sort by, defaults to 'id', 'created_at'.
-Fields may be followed by 'asc' or 'desc' to set the direction, ex 'severity desc'
+* sort_key (string, optional) - Comma separated list of fields to sort by, defaults to 'id', 'created_at'.
-Allowed fields for sort_by are: 'id', 'name', 'severity', 'updated_at', 'created_at'
+Allowed fields for sort_key are: 'id', 'name', 'severity', 'updated_at', 'created_at'
+* sort_dir (string, optional) - Results will be sorted in the direction DIR.
+Accepted values are asc (default) for ascending or desc for descending.

 #### Request Body
 None.